UChicagoSUPERgroup/TrackingTransparencyPETS2024/README.md

   - takes longer on first run (~10 mins on a slow VM)
   - (Optional for development) Build using `$ npm run build` for a single run.
 The `watch` launches Webpack in watch mode and automatically re-runs whenever you change any marked files.
 For development, we recommended to leave this running in a background terminal.
+  - > **if you are using node 18 and npm 9, you need to relax SSL settings (https://stackoverflow.com/a/69699772/9534147) and also run this without sudo**

   ### Add the Extension (Chrome)